Trump sues in Georgia, Pennsylvania, Michigan; asks for Wisconsin recount in 2020 presidential election results

 See All National Results

+The new filings, joining existing Republican legal challenges in Pennsylvania and Nevada, demand better access for campaign observers to locations where ballots are being processed and counted, and raised absentee ballot concerns, the campaign said.

-ABC News called Michigan for Democrat Joe Biden on Wednesday.
-Nevada, Pennsylvania and Georgia are undecided.
+The Associated Press called Michigan for Democrat Joe Biden on Wednesday.
+The AP has not called Nevada, Pennsylvania or Georgia.

 The Trump campaign also is seeking to intervene in a Pennsylvania case at the Supreme Court that deals with whether ballots received up to three days after the election can be counted, deputy campaign manager Justin Clark said.